 Minimum and maximum storage capacity requirements

 The minimum storage requirement for a single HDD is 128 GB.

 Ubiquiti has tested and verified HDDs containing up to 16 TB of storage.
-Please note, though, that no maximum storage threshold has been confirmed for any controller or HDD model.
+Please note, however, that no maximum storage threshold has been confirmed for any application or HDD model.

 When choosing a hard drive for your UniFi Protect deployment, consider your recording needs.
-Your recording capacity will alter based on your HDD's storage and the camera resolution settings you select in your UniFi Protect Controller.
+Your recording capacity will change based on your HDD's storage and the camera resolution settings you select in your UniFi Protect application.

-For example, here is the recording capacity for a 1TB HDD, assuming normal quality settings:
+For example, the recording capacity for a 1TB HDD, assuming normal quality settings, is:

 - 9 days of 4K video recording

 - 20 days of HD (1080p) video recording

 Note: Recording capacity can also fluctuate due to other factors such as custom camera settings, on-screen motion, and other applications in use (e.g., Talk).

 For more information on how camera quantity and image settings affect the recording capacity of a typical UNVR setup, see the UNVR product page.